I have a living donor who doesn’t match, what can I do?

 Learn more about living donation and transplantation:

 The OPTN helps create and define organ allocation and distribution policies that make the best use of donated organs.
-This process involves continuously evaluating new advances and discoveries so policies can be adapted to best serve patients waiting for transplants.
-All transplant programs and organ procurement organizations throughout the country are OPTN members and are obligated to follow the policies the OPTN creates for allocating organs.
+On an ongoing basis, it evaluates new advances and discoveries so it can refine policies to best serve patients waiting for transplants.
+All transplant programs and organ procurement organizations throughout the country are OPTN members and must follow the policies the OPTN creates for allocating organs.

-Many thanks to New England Organ Bank for sharing the information and illustrations in this brochure.
+Many thanks to New England Donor Services for sharing the information and illustrations in this brochure.